“Why don’t you blog about Zuma?” my sister asked.

 The first version of this poem was written when I was fifteen.
 Regrettably, it still applies.

-Some will be offended, but the time has come to speak harsh words about the murders of those who produce our food.
+This has nothing to do with politics or blasphemy.
+The time has come to speak harsh words about the murders of those who produce our food.